salesforce/design-system-react/docs/ISSUE_TEMPLATE.md

-Thank you for taking the time to file an issue.
+Thank you for filing an issue!
+Please include:

-* For bugs, please provide instructions on duplicating the bug.
-Code to paste into the editable documentation site examples would be helpful.
-* Please create an issue to allow maintainers to determine if the feature is in the project's scope--which is implementing SLDS with React.
-See Contirbuting and Code Overview readme for details.
-This project should align to the SLDS markup, but this repository is not https://github.com/salesforce-ux/design-system.
-A separate team administers the CSS needed by this project.
-* Please comment in the issue if you plan to work on a fix.
-Feature and new component requests will likely be closed within 30 days if no one offers to work on the issue.
+* If you are working on the issue.
+Issues may be closed within 30 days if no one is assigned.
+Maintainers work on this project 20-30 hours a week and have their own prioritize backlog.
+* If you are a Salesforce employee.
+* How to duplicate a bug.
+Line numbers or code to paste into the documentation site examples is helpful.
-* Props and file location are the only breaking changes in this library.
-If you plan to work on a new component, please propose a props list after looking at newly written components and the codebase overview document.
+* If you plan to work on a new component.
+Please propose props after looking at newly written components and the Codebase Overview readme.

+A maintainer will:
-* You can expect an initial response from a maintainer typically within 7 days.
-This is a very distributed, inner-sourced project, even within Salesforce, but if you haven’t heard anything by then, feel free to ping or bump the thread, and it won't be considered rude.
+* Respond within 7 days.
+If you haven’t heard anything by then, please bump the thread.
+* Close issues outside project scope.
+See Code Overview readme.

+This project uses SLDS markup, but you should submit HTML/CSS issues to https://github.com/salesforce-ux/design-system.